sktime/mlaut/documentation/estimators.rst

 Estimators
 ==========

-This module contains the default estimators that come with mleap.
+This module contains the default estimators that come with mlaut.

 estimators
 -------------------------------------
-.. automodule:: mleap.estimators.estimators
+.. automodule:: mlaut.estimators.estimators
     :members:
     :undoc-members:
     :show-inheritance: